The Wind-Up Bird Chronicle – Haruki Murakami

 Chosen by Rachel

 “This is an indescribable masterpiece and one I would recommend to anyone and everyone.
-It may have seemingly limitless depth but it’s simplistic writing style makes it is accessible to everyone.
+It may have seemingly limitless depth but its simplistic writing style makes it is accessible to everyone.

 ❖ “This was the first book of Murikami’s that I’ve read.
 It was confusing and our bookclub analysis afterwards cleared up a lot of my questions.
 Murikami has a unique way of writing with characters having two selves and the existence of a parallel world.
 A complex story written in an easy to read way.
 Totally fabulous despite the heinous skinning description!” – Jo

-Translated into English in 1997
+Translated into English by Jay Rubin 1997

 607 pages